Fair Allocation based on Diminishing Differences: Existence of NDD-Proportional Allocations

 The proof is by induction on $r$.
 We have just proved the base $r=1$.

-Suppose now that $r$ is even and $r>1$.
-When agent $i$ gets an item, the number of items already taken is $r n - i$.
-Therefore, agent $i$'s best remaining item has a level of at least $M-(r n-i)$.
+Suppose now that $r>1$ and $r$ is even.
+When agent $i$ picks an item, the number of items already taken is $r n - i$.
+Therefore, agent $i$'s best remaining item has a level of at least $m-(r n-i)$.
 Therefore, the level-differences for $k\in\{(r-1)n+1,~\ldots~,r n\}$ are as in the following table (where the last row uses the accumulated level-difference of $n(n-1)/2$ from the induction assumption):

-Since $i\geq 1$, TotalLevelDiff is always at least 0.
-A simple calculation shows that, after round $r$ ends, it is at least $n(i-1)$ as claimed.